New Years Deals:

 Idling

 Idling is a term used to describe moving the EUC back and forth while remaining relatively stationary.
-This is taxing on the motor (constantly changing direction) and quickly depletes your battery, but it can help wait for a traffic light to change, for example.
+This is taxing on the motor (constantly changing direction) and quickly depletes your battery, but it can help you wait for a traffic light to change, for example.

 Leaning